-How to eat an ancestral diet for lean muscle, why you should start carb cycling, and when to “re-feed” your body.
+How to eat an ancestral diet for lean muscle, why you should start carb cycling, and when to “re-feed” your body after a cutting phase.

 Which ancestral diet is better – paleo, keto, or raw food vegan?
 Ancestral diet plans can be highly effective for creating lean muscle in your physique – if you choose the right nutritional regimen to match the unique needs of your body.

 You can choose which ancestral diet plan – keto, paleo, or raw food vegan – is likely best for you.
 All three are lifestyle diets inspired by eating habits from our ancestors, and all three offer potentially positive benefits: